Skip to main content

 General written testimony

-For written comments, please submit the PDAB public comment form with attachments no later than 72 hours before the PDAB meeting.
-The form is located on the Prescription Drug Affordability Board public comment page.
-Written comments will be posted to the PDAB website.
+For written comments, please submit the PDAB public comment form with the letter no later than 48 hours before the PDAB meeting.
+Letters received after the timeframe will be considered at the following meeting.

 Public comment for drug affordability review

-For written comments specific to drugs under review by the board, please submit the PDAB public comment form with attachments by the deadline listed on the public comment page.
+For written comments specific to drugs under review by the board, please submit the PDAB public comment form by the deadlines that will be posted on the drug review page.
 For oral testimony about drugs under review by the board, please submit the PDAB public comment form no later than 24 hours before the PDAB meeting.
-The form is located on the Prescription Drug Affordability Board public comment page.
-Written comments received by the deadline will be included in the board meeting materials and posted to the web.